biggiecheesetherat/liftoff/README.md

 Liftoff uses Blockly 10 as its block-based editor.
 If you're creating custom blocks, make sure to generate them using this Blockly Block Factory.
 This ensures compatibility with the latest version of Liftoff.

 ## 🚀 Getting Started
-To start using Liftoff, simply clone the repository and open index.html in your browser.
-No installations or dependencies required—just pure web-based block coding!
+To start using Liftoff, simply goto liftoff.top (TODO: setup domain)!
+No hassle, no risk from installing unknown exes, as long as you have Wi-Fi.